wakatime/wakatime-blog/posts/68-wakatime-2024-programming-stats.md

 ## Programming stats for 2024

-This year we surveyed our users asking for job descriptions, so you’ll notice extra charts showing the breakdown of top languages, editors, and operating systems by job titles.
+This year we started surveying our users asking for job descriptions, so you’ll notice extra charts showing the breakdown by job titles below each main chart.

 <img src="https://wakatime.com/share/job-titles/2024.png" class="img-thumbnail" alt="job titles" style="width:60%" />